awesomerank/awesomerank.github.io/lists/ziadoz/awesome-php.md

 * [Taking PHP Seriously](https://www.infoq.com/presentations/php-history) - A talk outlining PHP's strengths by Keith Adams of Facebook.

 ## PHP Podcasts
-*Podcasts with a main focus on PHP topics*
+*Podcasts with a focus on PHP topics.*

 * [PHP Town Hall](https://phptownhall.com/) - A casual PHP podcast by Ben Edmunds and Phil Sturgeon.
 * [Voices of the ElePHPant](https://voicesoftheelephpant.com/) Interviews with the people that make the PHP community special.
 * [PHP Roundtable](https://www.phproundtable.com/) - The PHP Roundtable is a casual gathering of developers discussing topics that PHP nerds care about.
+* [Voices of the ElePHPant](https://voicesoftheelephpant.com/) - Interviews with members of PHP community.

 ## PHP Reading
 *PHP-releated reading materials.*